Grundlefleck/gh-pages-blog/_posts/2013-06-23-using-scala-will-make-you-less-productive.md

 ####Functional Idioms in the Standard Libraries####

 Walking hand in hand with lambdas is the support available in the Scala SDK.
-Want to take a collection of elements, filter by some property, and convert the results into another type? `myStuff.filter(x => x.isInteresting).map(x => toNewThing(x)`[\*](#footnote_1) is right there, available as soon as you're in Scala land.
+Want to take a collection of elements, filter by some property, and convert the results into another type? `myStuff.filter(x => x.isInteresting).map(x => toNewThing(x))`[\*](#footnote_1) is right there, available as soon as you're in Scala land.
 In Java, this can be achieved once you add a library like Guava to your classpath, but as previously mentioned, there will be lot of noise that doesn't add anything.

 I like functional operations.
 I like filter, map, zip, fold.
 I like that operation I can only seem to remember as 'groupBy' but probably has a more traditional name.
 I like immutability and programming without side-effects.
 I use those operations and program that way today in Java, supplemented by Guava.
 In Scala it's easier syntax and it's more easily available.

 ####Type Inference####

 There are a lot of places in Scala where you can omit type information. `val x = "Hello"` is a simple example.
 The compiler is a clever cookie, and realises that you probably mean `val x: String = "Hello"`, so you don't need to bother telling it that.
+A tiny smattering of type inference exists in Java, but it's not in the same league.

 There's a double-edged sword here, in that now you have the ability to omit type information, you will omit type information, even when it would be useful to include it.
-If used sensibly, you can make code clearer.
-A tiny smattering of type inference exists in Java, but it's not in the same league.
+Care needs to be taken to make sure that type inference is actually helping to make code clearer.
+Everyone who commits a chunk of code relying on type inference should be forced to play a game of "Pin The Tail On The Type".
+First blindfold the author, spin them round a couple of times, then expose them to the code they've just written.
+If they can't immediately identify all the types necessary to understand what's going on, you get to hit them with sticks until candy falls out.
+Okay, I've mixed up my party games metaphors, but you get the point.

 ####Case Classes####